dan-chui/threat-hunting-scenario-tor/README.md

 # Threat Event (Unauthorized TOR Usage)
 **Unauthorized TOR Browser Installation and Use**

+---

+⚠️ Educational / Defensive Security Disclaimer

+This repository contains cybersecurity learning exercises and defensive security analysis.
+The materials document investigations, threat hunting, or incident response scenarios for educational and portfolio purposes.

+No malware, exploits, or offensive tooling are distributed in this repository.
+Any IP addresses, indicators, or artifacts are included strictly for analysis and educational demonstration.

+---

 ## Steps the "Bad Actor" took Create Logs and IoCs:
 1. Download the TOR browser installer: https://www.torproject.org/download/
 2. Install it silently: ```tor-browser-windows-x86_64-portable-15.0.7.exe /S```